Staff of the University of Tartu Centre for Arts

 maarja.nommik [ät] ut.ee

-Please turn to her with questions concerning study organisation, the courses offered at the Centre for Arts, continuing education and recognition of prior learning.
+Please turn to Maarja with questions concerning study organisation, the courses offered at the Centre for Arts, continuing education and recognition of prior learning.

-Rauno Thomas Moss is Assistant in Drawing, Plastic Anatomy and General Compositiona and painter.
-He teaches sculpture, drawing, illustration, comics, plastic anatomy and general composition.
-Moss holds a BA in Painting from the University of Tartu as well as MA and PhD in Semiotics and Culture Studies.
-In addition to painting, he has been engaged in computer graphics and curatorial work, and has published many writings in cultural analyses.
+Rauno Thomas Moss is Junior Lecturer in Drawing, Plastic Anatomy and General Composition, and painter.
+He teaches sculpture, drawing, illustration, comics, calligraphy, plastic anatomy and general composition.
+Moss holds a BA in Painting from the University of Tartu as well as MA in Semiotics and Culture Studies.
+Currently he is doing his PhD provisionally entitled "Dialogue and Discourse: Visual Semiotic Analysis of Orthodox Icon".
+In addition to painting, he has been engaged in computer graphics and curatorial work, and has published many writings on cultural analysis.
 He has had a large number of individual and joint exhibitions in Estonia and abroad.
-Moss belongs to the Estonian Artists' Association, Estonian Painters' Association, Tartu Artists’ Union and Estonian Semiotics Association.
+Moss belongs to the Estonian Artists' Association, Estonian Painters' Association, Tartu Artists' Union and Estonian Semiotics Association.

 Professional awards: Ado Vabbe Prize in 2010, Gallery Vaal Art Award in 2009, 25 + 5 most beautiful books nominee in 2007, "Hypercube" III prize at Juri Lotman's memorial contest in 2006 and Tartu Young Artist Scholarship (by Ltd. Merko Tartu) in 2005.

-Veiko Klemmer is the Assistant (0.75 p) who teaches multimedia courses and painting.
+Veiko Klemmer is Junior Lecturer in Visual Arts who teaches digital and photo courses and painting.
 He is also active as an artist.
 In addition to painting, he is engaged in digital painting, computer graphics and 3D graphics.
 He holds a BA (2007) and a master's degree (2009) in Painting from the University of Tartu.

 Professional awards: Loviisa artists' residencies in 2014, DoRa Scholarship in 2009, Wiiralt Scholarship in 2008 and Kalmus Scholarship in 2007.